Transportation Benefit Districts

 State law does not clearly require TBDs to adopt an appropriations budget.
 However, adopting a budget would be considered a best practice, and a number of TBDs have done so, setting up the budget process to coincide with the annual/biennial process used by the establishing jurisdiction.
 It is up to the TBD governing board to develop and adopt a budget policy.

 Under RCW 36.73.020(4), the treasurer of the establishing city or county must serve, in an independent and ex officio capacity, as the TBD treasurer.

-For information on the specific TBD accounting requirements, see the BARS Manual, Section 3.11.1.
-For assistance developing financial reports, see MRSC’s Annual Financial Reporting Checklists page.
+For information on the specific TBD accounting requirements, see the BARS Manual, Section 3.11.1 (see Cash Basis Manual and GAAP Manual).
+For assistance developing financial reports, see MRSC’s page on Annual Financial Reporting.

 In addition to the annual financial report, RCW 36.73.160(2) requires TBDs to issue a separate annual transportation improvement report detailing the district revenues, expenditures and the status of all projects, including cost and construction schedules.
 The report must be distributed to the public and newspapers of record in the district.

 A transportation benefit district must end its day-to-day operations within 30 days after the specified transportation improvements are completed, although the district may continue to collect revenue and service any remaining debt or financing.
 A TBD must be completely dissolved within 30 days after the financing or debt service is paid off (RCW 36.73.170).